-The proposed ordinance amendment does not relate to recreation as that term is used in this goal and does not adversely affect the provision of or ability to site recreational areas in the city.
+The proposed ordinance amendment allows the siting of recreational areas beyond those in addition to those already allowed in the Park and Open Space zones.
+It does not adversely affect the provision of or ability to site recreational areas in the city.
 The amendment is consistent with Goal 8.